caseywebdev/cursors/README.md

 ### Component-Level

-#### this.getCurator()

-Returns the `curator` for the current component.

-#### this.getCursor([i], [cursor])
+#### this.getCursor([i], [remotes], [cursor])

-Returns a new `cursor` with the given index/indices appended.
+Returns a new `cursor`.
 If an index or array of indicies is not given, the cursor is returned.
 If a cursor is not given, `this.props.cursor` is assumed.

-#### this.getState([cursor])

-Returns the local state for the component. `this.getState()` should be used instead of `this.state`, as it uses the given cursor (defaulting to `this.props.cursor`) to traverse down the `curator`'s global state and return that piece.

 #### this.update(delta, [cursor])

 Use `update` to change state rather than `this.setState`.
 The delta object is a declarative statement of changes to make to the local state (see [Immutability Helpers] for the syntax).
-To change something other than the component's local state, pass in a cursor pointing to another part of the global state.
+To change something other than the component's local state, pass in a remote cursor pointing to another part of the global state.

+#### this.state.local

+This is the object that will contain the state of the app as it appears locally to the current component.

+#### this.state[someRemoteName]

+This is how you would access remote states that were specified in `getCursor` by the parent component.
+The root component will never have any remotes.

 ## Examples